plaublin/intel_sgx_tutorial/README.md

 #### How to compile the application

 `Makefile.nosgx` compiles the code without SGX support.
-With the generated binary, you can create an SQL database and execute arbitrary statements, entered from the command line (one statement per line).
-The database can either be stored in memory (using ":memory:" as its name) or on disk.

 `Makefile.sgx` compiles the code with Intel SGX support.
 It also defines the `COMPILE_WITH_INTEL_SGX` macro that you can use to detect if the code has to be